bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-5--advanced-circuitry/README.md

 ## Activities:

 #### Activity 1 - Set Up Circuits
-* Set up a potentiometer circuit (i.e. voltage divider with one resistor replaced with potentiometer)
+* Set up a potentiometer circuit (potentiometer is a voltage divider, with the top pin of the potentiometer serving as Vout)
 * Set up separate op amp circuit with 5V and GND pins attached
   - *Hint: Search up op amp data sheet to determine pin configuration*
   - *VDD is (+), VSS is (-)*